dbm-network/translations/README.md

 ## Overview

 This repository houses user-made translations for [Discord Bot Maker](https://store.steampowered.com/app/682130/Discord_Bot_Maker/).
 Feel free to use them in the software.
-If you wish to download a specific translation, **do not clone/download this repository**, but instead, follow the [installation guide](#installing-mods).
+If you wish to download a specific translation, follow the [installation guide](#installing-mods).
 If you wish to add translations, just follow the examples with other already translated files and make a pull request [here](https://github.com/dbm-network/translations/pulls).

 ## Downloads